-Except insofar as copyright in this website’s material vests in third parties, as explained in the paragraph below titled ‘Third Party Copyright’, the material contained on this web site constitutes Commonwealth copyright administered by the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education (the department).
+Except insofar as copyright in this website’s material vests in third parties, as explained in the paragraph below titled ‘Third Party Copyright’, the material contained on this web site constitutes Commonwealth copyright administered by the Department of Industry (the department).
 The department reserves the right to set out the terms and conditions for the use of such material.

 Subject to any contrary statement on material elsewhere on this website, and except for the Commonwealth Coat of Arms, which must only be used in accordance with the terms on the It’s an Honour website, this department’s logo and any material protected by a trade mark, you may download, display, print and reproduce the material in unaltered form only (retaining this notice, and any headers and footers) for your personal, non-commercial use or use within your organisation for non-commercial purposes.
 You may distribute any copies of downloaded material in unaltered, complete form only (retaining this notice, and any headers and footers).